 - Enhance property values

-- Foster local cultural development
+- Foster and preserve local cultural development

-Cultural District Partnerships and Management
+Cultural District Partnerships and Management:

 - City or town staff

-- Local Cultural Council members
+- Local Cultural Council

-- Cultural organization(s)
+- Cultural and/or Arts organization(s)

-- For profit creative business (i.e. gallery, dance school)
+- For-profit creative business (i.e. gallery, dance school)

-- Local business and/or chamber of commerce
+- Local business

-- Historic preservation
+- Historic Preservation Commission